-REVERSE MORTGAGES EXPLAINED: A SENIOR CITIZEN'S GUIDE FOR 2018
+REVERSE MORTGAGES EXPLAINED: A SENIOR CITIZEN'S GUIDE

 However, it’s not as straightforward as that and there are a lot of questions about this loan.
 If you’re looking at different options to maximize your finances for your retirement, you’re at the right place.
 Carry on reading to find out all you need to know about reverse mortgages for senior citizens.

 The best way to explain what a reverse mortgage loan is and how it works is to compare it to standard mortgages.
 With the latter, monthly payments are made to the lender to bring down the balance and in the process accruing equity.